sitegui/backuper/server/docs/bd.md

 	filePath: Buffer,
 	mtime: int,
 	size: int,
-	receivedChunks: int // the number of chunks commited for this upload }
+	receivedChunks: int, // the number of chunks commited for this upload
+	originalHash: Buffer
+}